wldfyre/iScoutTool/PRD_iScoutTool.md

     # Does not play beep sound (silent reset)
     # Restores timer to ready state without starting countdown

-def on_target_go_clicked(row_index):
+def on_target_go_clicked(self, row_index: int):
-    """Navigate to specific target from table row"""
+    """Navigate to specific target from table row and mark as completed"""
-    # Use intEnemyServer, row cell from 'X' and 'Y' columns
+    # Immediately check the "Got It" checkbox for the target row
+    # Extract X and Y coordinates from table columns (3=X, 4=Y)
+    # Get enemy server from intEnemyServer field
+    # Validate coordinates and server values
+    # Call navigate_to_coordinates() with skip_server=True (keep current server)
-    # Mark target as completed in modern UI
+    # Update target completion status in data model
+    # Return navigation success/failure status
 ```

 #### 5.2.3 Table Interactions